monarch-initiative/monarch-legacy/README.md

 We have improved our front-end page generation pipeline to accommodate the current on-the-fly page composition technique as well as to allow for the use of modern tooling to bundle and minify CSS and JS assets for efficient delivery and caching.
 This bundled mode is enabled by default when Monarch is invoked by `./start-server.sh`.

-### Running Monarch in Bundled Mode, without `webpack-dev-server`
+### Running Monarch in production mode, without `webpack-dev-server`

-The bundle behavior is currently controlled via the environment variable `USE_BUNDLE`, which directs `webapp.js` to include `dist/app.bundle.js` and `dist/app.bundle.css` into the dynamically generated page.
-This is in contrast to non-bundled mode, where a variety of page-specific JS and CSS resources are included.

-Here's one way to experiment with the bundled execution:
+During a production deployment, you will first build the web application bundle, and then will execute the app server:

 	> npm run build    # This takes a minute or so, generates dist/app.bundle.* and other dist/*
 	> npm run start    # Runs webapp_launcher.js